Neymar appears in court in trial over Barcelona transfer - WHIZ News

 The defendants, who have denied wrongdoing, sat near each other to hear the opening arguments in the trial that comes nearly a month before the World Cup opens on Nov.
 20 in Qatar, and is expected to last until the end of the month.

+Neymar left the Barcelona court about two hours after arriving, without talking to reporters.

-Neymar and the rest of the defendants have to be in court for the first day of the trial, but the player is only expected to testify on Friday.
+Neymar and the rest of the defendants had to be in court for the first day of the trial, but the player is only expected to testify on Friday.

 On Sunday night, Neymar scored his ninth French league goal of the season in first-half stoppage time to lead PSG to a 1-0 win over Marseille in French soccer’s biggest game.

-Neymar and his father face corruption charges.
-Prosecutors have asked for a prison sentence of up to two years, although any jail time would likely be suspended.
-DIS asked for a five-year prison sentence for the 30-year-old Neymar and his father, and for compensation of 34 million euros ($32.1 million) and a fine of 195 million euros ($190 million) that would be paid to the Spanish state.
+Prosecutors have charged the 30-year-old Neymar and his father with corruption and asked for a prison sentence of up to two years, although any jail time would likely be suspended.
+DIS accused them of corruption and fraud and asked for a five-year prison sentence for Neymar and his father, and for compensation of 34 million euros ($32.1 million) and a fine of 195 million euros ($190 million) that would be paid to the Spanish state.

 Prosecutors seek a fine of 10 million euros ($9.7 million) for Neymar and his father.
 They also seek five years in prison for Rosell for fraud and corruption charges, plus a fine of 10 million euros ($9.7 million).